JOwen-ster/Discord_Bot_Workshop/README.md

 ***__COPY AND SAVE THIS TOKEN SOMEWHERE SECURE AND SOMEWHERE YOU CAN ACCESS IT__***

 > [!CAUTION]
 > **THIS TOKEN IS HOW TO CONNECT TO YOUR APPLICATION WITH CODE, NO ONE NEEDS ANYTHING ELSE TO CONNECT/LOG INTO YOUR BOT EXCEPT THE MOST RECENT TOKEN.
-NEVER POST IT UNLESS YOU RISK YOUR BOT GETTING HIGHJACKED**
+NEVER POST IT OR YOU RISK YOUR BOT GETTING HIGHJACKED**

 > [!CAUTION]
 > If you do not gitignore the `.env` file in your `.gitignore` (which is where you put your token, not in your bot code) (and you should use a .env for storing your token in code and a .gitignore to hide private files), then GitHub bots **will** scrape your token (it has happened to me) and may use it.
 Discord will hopefully send you a message very fast saying they caught it and reset it since they are also scraping for Discord Bot Tokens to watch out for you anid keep your bots secure :)